homan-uppu/writing/Random/Outline - why college is outdated.md

 	- Case study: if you could train 1000 employees out of which 500 end up being competent in 2 years, that's alright.
 But in creative skills, the variance in outcomes can be extremely high, making this entire proposition incredibly risky.
 On top of this, companies are generally bad at firing.
 By letting in a large number of incompetent employees, you've killed the culture of the company.

 And therefore, it's **increasingly difficult and uncertain to train the skills necessary to thrive in this world**.
+- Not necessarily because people can't be creative, but because of the inherent risk and uncertainty in the path that requires an incredible mental fortitude to excel in.
 - Counter: "But you have great content online from masters!
 It's the best time to learn anything :)" - it's actually much tougher today than in the past due to mental security.
 The security that the path you're walking will lead to results one day, that you will have an ROI on your investment and won't be crippled with debt for rest of life.
 - Any security a non-master gives you is a false one.
 Perhaps that's great for mental health in the short-run, but you can't escape reality for too long.
 - The required mental fortitude to survive the self-learning path is too massive - when you don't have the outcome guarantees.
 I don't think I'd have been able to when I was 18.